Okaczko/rw-felp/content/index.md

-### Abstract
+### Abstract and spoiler warning
 - this is my documentation on various sources, principles and tips I've gathered while trying to learn how to felp (first playthrough helping) properly.
-The doc is made into five parts: useful resources, basic principles + useful phrases, specific situations and technicalities, and at last all the changes MSC brings for Vanilla that I've noticed through my threads.
+The doc is made into five parts: useful resources, basic principles + useful phrases, specific situations and technicalities, and at last all the changes MSC brings for Vanilla that I've noticed through my threads. **There will be spoilers**.
 This document will grow. *If you want to suggest/add something, hit me up on discord!
 I can give you the collaborator role on github.*
 Good luck and enjoy felping!
 Created by Okaczko and assisted by Windy (Toonlinky)

 ## useful resources